PostHog/posthog.com/contents/blog/using-vc-carefully.md

 This we nailed.

-First, we made clear that we would have or had some kind of paid offering from when we launched the free open source product by explaining our different offerings on our pricing page.
+First, we made clear that we would have or had a paid offering from when we launched the free open source product.
+We did this by explaining our different offerings on our pricing page.

-As we started focusing on a
+Once we started getting regular demand for the paid product and after feeling that the open source product was building a big community and users were really getting value from it, we decided to focus on revenue.

-At the same time, we set the goal of '5 reference customers' for the entire organization.
+We quickly set the goal of '5 reference customers' for the entire organization.
+We tracked the things each potential customer had in common - very specific things like "do they have product market fit" / "do they have a data warehouse" / "have they used our free product before".
+Quickly we could spot the kind of deals that would close and the kind that wouldn't - it was really useful tracking both the deals that closed _and_ the ones that dragged on.

 There were three surprising lessons we had during this phase: